DevMine/devmine-core/README.md

 On the online part, queries can be split into two parts: ranking and filtering.
 The ranking part can be viewed as the definition of the "perfect developer", or an assignment of weight to certain features.
-For ranking, every single feature is taken into account.
+More precisely, a search query consists of a set a feature names with associated weights provided by the user that sends the query through a frontend (typically the web frontend).
+Ranking is computed as a dot product between the scores matrix and the weight vector.
+The scores matrix is a matrix, preloaded into memory, which contains the developers as row and the features as column so each matrix cell correspond to the score of a developer for a particular feature.
+The weight vector is prefilled with default values for each feature but is modified according to the user query prior the dot production computation, which determines the ranking.
+Therefore, every single feature is taken into account to determine the ranking but only there weight differ.
 Filtering is used to specify attributes that developers must or must not have such as living in Switzerland, being fluent in Java or available for hiring.

-The composition function is used for the ranking.
+The composition function, ie the dot product between the scores matrix and the weight vector, is used for the ranking.
 Once the ranking is established, results are filtered out by the filtering function.

 ## Contribute